SeaHuyty/rnicrosoft-service/README.txt

 ================================================================================
-                        GUARDIAN ANTIVIRUS - README
+                        SOMETH ANTIVIRUS - README
 ================================================================================

 WHAT IS THIS?
 -------------
-Guardian Antivirus is a Python-based security tool that protects your computer against spyware, ransomware, and worms.
+Someth Antivirus is a Python-based security tool that protects your computer against spyware, ransomware, and worms.
 It was specifically designed to detect and block the malware created by our team (spyware.py, screen locker, worm).